-From juice diets that promise the earth and taking Vitamin C tablets to cure your cold, here are five health tricks that are really a waste of money.
+From juice diets that promise the earth to Vitamin C tablets as a cure for your cold, Rebecca Goodman highlights five health tricks that are really a waste of money.

 We’re all guilty of falling for product marketing but if there’s little scientific evidence something will actually help you, why spend money on it?

 Here we’ve rounded up five of the most common products on the market we’re wasting our money on as they don’t currently have any scientific benefits.

 We all know the theory that taking more Vitamin C can help keep us healthy and prevent us from catching the common cold, but is there any scientific proof behind this?